Samuel-Buarque/Machine-_Learn_Python/README.md

 <h3>Introduction </h3>

 This repository is a collection of machine learning projects and study materials.
 The goal is to explore different machine learning algorithms, techniques, and tools using Python.
-Each project folder contains a README with specific details about the project, datasets used, and steps to run the code.